 Please note that we require a minimum of 6 to facilitate these trips and our max on board is 8 guests.
-Pick up at Leverick Bay Marina or Virgin Gorda Yacht Harbour, available to Island Magic and Lazy Days only.
+Departing from Leverick Bay.
+Pick up at Virgin Gorda Yacht Harbour, available for Island Magic and Lazy Days only.

 Here are some of our itineraries that we do, dates change weekly so please feel free to contact us and ask about our popular join ins.

 Island Magic to Norman Island our most popular trip.
 First stop is at Cooper Island, snorkeling at Cistern Rock, which is teeming with fish, then to Cooper Island as they have an awesome coffee shop with home made pastries and gelato.
 Afterwards, we head down to snorkel the Indians possibly the best snorkeling to be found in the BVI, then on for a bite of lunch at the infamous Willy T's at Norman Island.
 After lunch we snorkel at the Caves made famous by Robert Louis Stevenson's book 'Treasure Island' , next snorkel is weather/time dependent so either the Wreck of the Rhone or Great Harbour Peter Island whichever is calmer.
 From there we shoreline the Baths then head back to Leverick Bay.